Skip to main content

 One meaningful project: either community or environmental and the adventure challenge.
 This option may be suitable for those with moderately limited time but wants to experience the full benefits of a 19-day trek.

-4 or 5 WEEK EXPEDITION
+5 WEEK EXPEDITION

 Best Expedition length for different age groups